 We validate the trunk interfaces of the switch with the show interfaces trunk command as shown below:

 Switch# show interfaces trunk Port Mode Encapsulation Status Native vlan Gi0/0 on 802.1q trunking 100 Port Vlans allowed on trunk Gi0/0 10,20,100 Port Vlans allowed and active in management domain Gi0/0 10,20,100 Port Vlans in spanning tree forwarding state and not pruned Gi0/0 10,20,100 Switch#

-Currently only 802.1Q is used because it is a standard that works with equipment from all manufacturers, ISL was used by older networks.
+Currently, only 802.1Q is used because it is a standard that works with equipment from all manufacturers; older networks used ISL.

-In the previous lines we saw how to configure a trunk link in a static way, being the most common configuration, however, cisco switches bring with them the DTP protocol that gives you the functionality of being able to negotiate the establishment of a trunk link.
-In the next article we will talk about this protocol.
+We saw how to configure a trunk link statically in the last lines, the most common configuration.
+However, cisco switches bring with them the DTP protocol that gives you the functionality of negotiating the establishment of a trunk link.
+In the following article, we will talk about this protocol.